TurtleEngr/libre-bib/README.md

 * Bibliography types supported: articles, books (all types), misc (videos, DVDs, mp4, audio, etc.), www (links)

-### Make references to bib db in your Write document
+### Make references to bib-db in your Write document

 * Simple insert of bib reference tags in your Libreoffice Write document (odt)

-* Update new bib references, so they include the fields from the bib db, and they will be formatted with EndNote text style.
+* Update new bib-db references, so they include the fields from the bib-db.
+Also the refs will be formatted with EndNote text style.

-* Update bib references with any cnanges in the bib db.
+* Update bib references with any changes in the bib-db.

 ### Optional